 Senetas recently announced the first commercially available network quantum resistant encryption (QRE) security capability, protecting sensitive government and business network data against the emerging threat of quantum computing.
 Significantly, the QRE solution leverages Senetas’ high-assurance hardware encryption security platform, used by government agencies, defence forces, commercial enterprises and cloud service providers for over 20 years.

-The security of QRE and hybrid-encryption
+The security of QRE and embedded-encryption

 Make no mistake, quantum computing is coming.
 Tech giants like IBM, Google, Microsoft and Amazon are competing with state sponsored programs to develop a quantum computer outside a lab environment.
 The potential use of quantum computing by rogue states and state-sponsored bad actors is a serious security concern now.